firdyfirdy/InstaComments/README.md

 You can automatically Follows, Comments and Likes to your Followers Instagram Target, so you can targeting your audience for your Instagram Account.

 ## Cross Platform
-This software build using .NET Core so you need read this: [Dotnet Core Docs](https://docs.microsoft.com/en-us/dotnet/core/deploying/)
+This software build using .NET Core so you need read this: [Dotnet Core Docs](https://docs.microsoft.com/en-us/dotnet/core/deploying/).<br>
+Or you can easily install this [Dotnet Core Runtime](https://dotnet.microsoft.com/download/dotnet-core/current/runtime).

 ## License(s)
 <b>This Source Code and Software is free for non-commercial use.</b>